Watch, if you can, as defending champion Sergio Garcia makes 13 on the par-5 15th after five trips to the water. You read that right...

 Sergio Garcia Cards Record Worst Score On 15 At Augusta National

-Defending champion Sergio Garcia has seen his chances of a successful US Masters defence disappear with one horror hole at Augusta National – the par-5 15th, where he carded a 13 after five trips to the water.
+Take 2018 for example.
+Defending champion Sergio Garcia saw his chances of a successful US Masters defence disappear with one horror hole at Augusta National – the par-5 15th, where he carded a 13 after five trips to the water.
+The 15th is a par-5 that usually offers a chance at a birdie or possibly eagle but Garcia struggled to say the least.

 Related: US Masters Leaderboard